RachitBhargava99/SmartGrader/README.md

 ### Interface Finder
 This feature allows you to search for interface in the submitted files.

+### Method Existence Checker
+This feature allows you to check for presence of some method.

+### Method Return Value Verifier
+This feature allows you to ensure that some given method is working as it should.
+In other words, it checks whether or not is a given function returning the desired value.

 ## How To Use
 ### Basic Setup
 The file must start with the following data: